-In February, the Federal and State Governments announced \$17.1 million in funding to undertake intermediate remediation works to government-owned levees that were damaged in the 2022-23 River Murray flood event.
-In addition, the South Australian Government allocated \$14.2 million in state funds for the intermediate remediation of privately-owned levees.
-The intermediate remediation works will return the significantly flood-damaged sections of the LMRIA levees to their pre-flood height.
+The Federal and State Governments are jointly funding a program of intermediate remediation works to government and private levees that were damaged in the 2022-23 River Murray flood event.
+These works will return significantly flood-damaged sections of the LMRIA levees to their pre-flood height.

-Intermediate remediation work has begun at Pompoota and Mypolonga and preparation for works at Long Flat has commenced.
-Full condition assessments, to determine the extent of the damage sustained by the levees during the flood event, are underway with the first stage of on-site visual inspections for the government-owned levees expected to be completed this week.
-The first stage of visual assessments for privately-owned levees as well as preparations for the 2nd stage involving further investigations and testing for government-owned levees are scheduled to commence in mid-July, subject to weather conditions.
+Intermediate remediation work is progressing at Pompoota and Mypolonga, and site preparation for works have begun at Long Flat.
+Full condition assessments, to determine condition and serviceability, including impacts incurred during the flood event are underway.
+The first stage, consisting of on-site visual inspections has now commenced for private levees following the recent completion of government levees.
+Preparations continue for the second stage, consisting of further investigations and testing.

 Where intermediate remediation works are required for government levees, they will remain closed until the works are progressively completed and subsequent safe access is determined over the next 12-18 months.
-Any government-owned levee not requiring intermediate remediation work will remain closed pending the outcome of a full condition assessment and a safety risk assessment to ensure they are safe for public access.
-The government-owned levee banks are Cowirra, Neeta, Wall Flat, Pompoota, Mypolonga, Mobilong, Burdett, Long Flat, Monteith and Jervois.
+Any government levee not requiring intermediate remediation work will remain closed pending the outcome of the condition assessment and a safety risk assessment to ensure they are safe for public access.
+The government levee banks are Cowirra, Neeta, Wall Flat, Pompoota, Mypolonga, Mobilong, Burdett, Long Flat, Monteith and Jervois.
 Access to private levees is at the landholder's discretion, however, access is not permitted where remediation works are being undertaken.